amlak21/css432-amlak21/pa2/README.md

     e.g. user@csslab4 pa2%./client 51091 csslab10.uwb.edu 20000 15 100 1

 Note: port_number and iterations must be the same for client and server

+    For client: for servername supply IP address or csslab machine name as shown above.

 # For multithread testing